omar-nafea/FullStack/React_Basics/3_JSXsyntax.md

 - Since the arrow function fits on one line of code, you don’t need to use curly braces around the function body, or the return keyword; it's implicit

 Arrow functions are used extensively in JSX in React, and getting used to their syntax and being able to "mentally parse" it as you read it is an important skill to have and helps you get better at writing React apps.

-Now that you have completed this reading, you’ve learned about some alternative approaches, specifically by using function expressions and arrow functions.

 ## Embedded expressions